LironOhana/ML_Final_Project/README.md

 ### Limitations

 1. **Data Imbalance:** The model faces challenges due to the significant disparity in the number of regular players and All-Star players.
-This may lead to biased predictions.
+This may lead to biased predictions
 2. **Evaluation Bias:** The evaluation metrics may be affected by the data imbalance, requiring additional techniques or sampling strategies to mitigate bias.

 ### Conclusion